 It’s a perfect cloud-free blue sky, with warm winter sunshine and a day’s whale count of at least 40 humpback whales.

 Keith is the ultimate captain and host, as is his loyal experienced crew.

 Keith, the ultimate captain and host, and his experienced crew are fun to be around.
-There’s plenty of good will on board humoresque anecdotes boom over the loudspeakers throughout the day.
+There’s plenty of goodwill on board humorous anecdotes boom over the loudspeakers throughout the day.